 In any of the analysed cases, the two-legged robot motion on a flat surface is periodic and valid for all $t\in \R$.
 To visualise the movement of the two-legged robot, in figure~\ref{figR-8}, we show the positions of the two legs during one stride on a flat surface.

 In the Supplementary Material, we present a video of the motion of the two-legged robot on a horizontal surface (robot-flat.mp4), showing the reversibility of the motion.

-With the model just developed for horizontal surfaces, the stride is expected to adapt to the motion on uneven surfaces.
-Thus, the minimum distance from the foot of the trailing leg to the floor, $d_f(\gamma_f,\gamma_k)=\min_{t\in [\gamma_f T, \gamma_k T]}y_{f2}(t)$, has been analysed as a function of $\gamma_f$ and for various values of $\gamma_k$ and $\alpha_r$.
-As shown in figure~\ref{figR-9}, in some cases, there is a choice of the parameters $\gamma_f$, $\gamma_k$ and $\alpha_r$, to keep the foot tip of the trailing leg away from the floor.
+The stride is expected to adapt to the motion on uneven surfaces with the model just developed for horizontal surfaces.
+Thus, the minimum distance from the foot of the trailing leg to the floor

+has been analysed as a function of $\gamma_f$ and for various values of $\gamma_k$ and $\alpha_r$.
+As shown in figure~\ref{figR-9}, in some cases, there is a choice of the parameters $\gamma_f$, $\gamma_k$ and $\alpha_r$ to keep the foot tip of the trailing leg away from the floor.